hegavon/hegavon/README.md

 - [Repository](https://github.com/hegavon/Job-Exodus)

 ## ☕ Support Me
-If you like my work, you can support me by buying me a coffee:
+If you like me, my work or would like to encourage me, you can support me by buying me a coffee:

 <a href="https://buymeacoffee.com/victorgavon" target="_blank">
   <img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=victorgavon&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff" />